-The Definition of Growth Hacking:
+The Definition of Growth Hacking in 2018:

 The term “Growth Hacking” has simultaneously earned its place as both an overused buzzword and the next evolution within the digital marketing industry, at least from my vantage point.
 It means different things to different people; I’ve listed various definitions below in addition to my own.